Crank mechanism kinematics - classic analysis

 This is the first in a series of tutorials in the category Mechanics of Machines that examines slider and crank mechanisms.

 Traditional mechanical engineering studies favoured scaled graphical methods for analysis, for example Klein's diagram for crank mechanisms.
 This reflected design practice before computers were available.
 A disadvantage of graphical methods is that the underlying principles are not always clear.
 Also, a scaled diagram applies only to one position of the mechanism and must be repeated for every required position.
-Computers revolutionised mechanism design and analysis by carrying out complex and lengthy calculations for the complete range of input parameters.
+Computers revolutionised mechanism design and analysis by carrying out complex and lengthy calculations for a complete range of input parameters.

 There are several ways to obtain kinematic properties of the mechanism.
 The first approach (the subject of this tutorial) develops an expression for displacement of the slider from the geometry and then derives expressions for velocity and acceleration of the slider by successive differentiation of displacement.